March 09, 2022

 Best Hockey Sticks For Beginners

-best field hockey sticks for beginners
+Best hockey sticks for beginners

-You’re probably reading this blog because you have no idea what hockey stick to buy for yourself or potentially one of your children.
+You're probably reading this blog because you have no idea what hockey stick to buy for yourself or one of your children.
+Don't panic — we've got you sorted at ONE Sports Warehouse.

 What is the average cost of a beginner stick?

-The average cost of a beginner hockey stick will vary for three reasons…
+The average cost varies for three reasons:

-Junior hockey sticks - £35+
+Junior hockey sticks - £25+

 Senior hockey sticks - £50+